Vern Freiburger

-Vern Donald Freiburger (December 19, 1923 – February 27, 1990) was an American Major League Baseball first baseman who started two games for the Cleveland Indians near the end of the 1941 season (September 6 and September 15).
+Vern Donald Freiburger (December 19, 1923 – February 27, 1990) was an American Major League Baseball first baseman who played in two games for the Cleveland Indians on September 6 and September 15 during the 1941 season.
 At 17 years of age, he was the youngest player to appear in an American League game that season.

+Born in Michigan, Freiburger was signed by the Cleveland Indians organization while still in high school.
+He played one season of minor league baseball, then was given a tryout on the major league roster.
+After spending 1942 in the minor leagues, he enlisted with the United States Navy to serve in World War II.
+Upon returning from military service, he returned to the minor leagues, but was no longer considered a major prospect for the Indians, and he proceeded to play in mostly the lower level minor leagues until 1952.
+Freiburger then retired to California and died in 1990.

+Early career and military service

-Freiburger's amateur baseball career began at the age of 12, when he played for the Class A amateur group of the Detroit Firemen's League; he played American Legion Baseball during this time as well.
+Vern Donald Freiburger was born on December 19, 1923 in Detroit, Michigan.
+His amateur baseball career began at the age of 12, when he played for the amateur group of the Detroit Firemen's League; he played American Legion Baseball during this time as well.
 While playing sandlot ball for them, Freiburger was discovered by Indians scout Cy Slapnicka, and was signed to a contract with an invitation to spring training in 1941 at the age of 17.
 At the time, Freiburger was a student at Detroit Eastern High School with a year left until graduation, which he put on hold to pursue a professional baseball career.
-After spring training ended in 1941, he was sent to the Flint Arrows to gain some professional baseball experience.
-During his time with the Arrows, the team faced the Indians in an exhibition game which they won, 3-2.
+After spring training ended in 1941, he was sent to the Flint Arrows of the Michigan State League to gain some professional baseball experience.
+During his time with the Arrows, the team faced the Indians in an exhibition game which they won, 3–2.
 In the game, Freiburger had two runs batted in to give the team the win.